wearelighthouse/devDependencies/README.md

 ### `webpack`

-[`webpack.config.js`](resources/webpack.config.js) is used to configure `webpack` and should be palced in the root of your project.
+[`webpack.config.js`](resources/webpack.config.js) is used to configure `webpack` and should be placed in the root of your project.
 Our starting [`webpack.config.js`](resources/webpack.config.js) is specifing what the bundled output should be called and what loaders we are using.
 Loaders are pretty much what allow us to `require()` things in our JavaScript files.

 The following loaders are specified in our starting [`webpack.config.js`](resources/webpack.config.js):